Microsoft Azure logs#

 The following are potential solutions for an overloaded collector:

-• If the collector is ingesting flow logs from only one source (bucket or container), distribute the logs across multiple sources, which can then be assigned to different collectors.
+If the collector is ingesting logs from only one container, distribute the logs across multiple containers, which can then be assigned to different collectors.

-• If the collector is ingesting flow logs from multiple sources, reassign sources across multiple collectors.
+If the collector is ingesting logs from multiple containers, distribute the containers across multiple collectors.

 Note